CyrilCermak/mobile-secrets/README.md

 # Mobile secrets
 *Handle mobile secrets the secure way with ease*

-Working with this plugin is described in detail here: https://medium.com/@cyrilcermak/mobile-secrets-8458ceaf4c16
+Working with this GEM is described in detail here: https://medium.com/@cyrilcermak/mobile-secrets-8458ceaf4c16

 Usage:<br/>
 1) Create gpg first with --init-gpg "."<br/>